michaelboyles/webpack5-issue/README.md

 AWS expects that each entry point should export a variable named 'handler': `export const handler = ...`

+Webpack 4 works perfectly.
 When I use the Webpack 5 version as the body of a Lambda function, I get the following error

 ```
 "errorMessage": "the-filename.handler is undefined or not exported",